Carle Health events provide hundreds of free cancer screenings and mammograms in 2024

 The mask is made in our department.
 A Carle staff member will position you on a procedure table and drape a warm sheet of plastic mesh over your head.
 The mesh has plenty of ventilation, so you will be able to see and breathe normally.
 As the mask cools, it becomes hard.
 It will be used each day you come for treatment.

-Cancer, High Risk Breast Clinic, Oncology
+Cancer, High Risk Breast Clinic, Women's Services

 Please Contact Us if you have any questions.